 PhD candidates often wait too long before they initiate the process of changing supervisors.
 Some only speak up about a problem when they literally can’t take it any more and are desperate.
 Don’t wait that long!
 If you realise that you are suffering from poor supervision, by any means, change your supervisor if it will help you do better research and have a happier PhD life.
 PhD candidates who went through an exchange of supervisors often tell us later how relieved they were, how much more positive they experienced their PhD life to be, and that it gave a big boost to their motivation to complete their project.
 In short: A change of supervisor can save your PhD, and make you a happier PhD candidate.

-If you want to know more about how to overcome difficulties and have a happier PhD process, sign up to our free webinar ‘The 4 secrets to a successful PhD’
+If you want to know more about how to overcome difficulties and have a happier PhD process, sign up to our free webinar for PhD candidates.

 - blog post no. 10: Good PhD-supervision: what you can expect.